Lethargy2718/webpack-template/README.md

 - **Optimized Production Builds**: Minified JavaScript, optimized assets, and automatic cleanup.
 - **Asset Handling**: Supports CSS, HTML, images, and font files by default.
 - **GitHub Pages Deployment**: Deploy your project to GitHub Pages with a single command.
+- **ESLint**: Integrated ESLint configuration for maintaining code quality and consistency.
+- **Prettier**: Pre-configured Prettier to automatically format your code.

 ---